flux-framework/flux-core/doc/man1/common/job-param-additional.rst

    option is ignored, though :man1:`flux-jobs` may display the queue name in its rendering of the ``{queue}`` attribute.

+.. option:: -B, --bank=NAME

+   Set the bank name for this job to ``NAME``.
+This option is equivalent to `--setattr=bank=NAME`, and results in the ``bank`` attribute being set to ``NAME`` in the submitted jobspec.
+However, besides the bank name appearing in job listing output, this option may have no effect if no plugin or package that supports it (such as flux-accounting) is installed and configured.

 .. option:: -t, --time-limit=MINUTES|FSD

    Set a time limit for the job in either minutes or Flux standard duration